 Knox Heritage and the East Tennessee Preservation Alliance currently hold several easements on historic properties and are prepared to assist with this process.
 Please contact us for more information.
 You can read more about preservation easements in this National Park Service publication or in this National Trust publication.

 Please note that easements are legal tools defined by state laws (and, in some cases, if federal tax incentives are sought, by federal law) and the advice and assistance of a knowledgeable attorney, tax adviser, appraiser, and/or other professionals should be sought prior to using this tool.
 The National Trust offers a preservation easement Q & A that may answer some additional questions.
 For tax benefits associated with such easements, please review this information and refer to IRS guidelines.

 Tool ♦ Donations of Property

 There are many reasons a property donation to a 501(c)3 like Knox Heritage is worth considering.
 There may be a tax deduction for the value of the donation, there may be reduced capital gains taxes if the property has appreciated substantially while under one ownership, there is assurance that the property will be protected with a preservation easement going forward (controlling exterior changes and prohibiting demolition), there can be timely relief from managing expenses involved with maintenance and ownership, and preservation organizations like ours can assist with finding a preservation-minded new owner who will commit to renovating the property and proper maintenance going forward (which our easements require).
 Every property is different and every owner can have a different reason for this consideration.
 Our organization is here to assist with these transitions when they can have a positive outcome for all parties involved.
-Please contact Todd Morgan, our Director of Preservation Field Services, for more information.
+Please contact Todd Morgan, Executive Director, for more information.